Stefano Bardini Museum

 Direct access from the ticket office and inclusion in the first available visiting time slot.

-Last admission is forty-five minutes before closing.
+Last admission is one hour before closing.

 Access for disabled: